Nianze/nianze.github.io/content/post/2018-02-01-manage-resource-with-objects.md

 The motivation of using objects to manage resources is that, it is hard to write manually managed code to deal with complex control flow where necessary resource handling operation such as `delete` may have to be skipped due to premature `continue` statement or unexpected exception, ending up with resource leak.

-On the other hand, by putting resources inside objects, we can rely on C++'s automatic destructor invocation to make sure that the resources are release properly.
-Luckily, there're two kinds of _smart pointer_s that is ideal for this kind of situation:
+On the other hand, by putting resources inside objects, we can rely on C++'s automatic destructor invocation to make sure that the resources are released properly.
+Luckily, there're two kinds of _smart pointer_ that is ideal for this kind of situation:

 1. `std::auto_ptr`: destructor automatically calls `delete` on what it points to when the `auto_ptr` is destroyed.
 There's only one `auto_ptr` pointing to the underlying resoures each time
 2. `std::tr1::shared_ptr`: is a `reference-counting smart pointer (RCSP)`.
-Similar to garbage collection but can't break cycles of references (two otherwise unused objects pointing to one another).
+Similar to garbage collection but can't break cycles of references (e.g.: two otherwise unused objects pointing to one another).

-### `auto_ptr`
+### 1. `auto_ptr`

 We can use `auto_ptr` to manage a class `Investment` that comes with a factory function (item 7) without worrying about resource leak: